admb-project/admb/scripts/docker/quickstart-windows.md

 Usage
 -----

 1. Open Command Prompt and change to the model local directory.
-In this example we will be navigating to the simple directory under examples/admb/simple.
+In this example we will be navigating to the simple directory under examples\admb\simple.

-        cd C:\simple
+        cd C:examples\admb\simple

 2. Build simple.tpl into an Windows executable using the ADMB Docker Image for Windows and the mounted current local directory.